-The nurse set up the suture tray with everything I needed, and I had the mayor sit on the examining table without lying down.
-This was a critical error in judgment, and one I never made again in my 47 years of medical practice.
+The nurse set up the suture tray with everything I needed, and I had the Mayor sit on the examining table without lying down.
+This was a critical error in judgment, and one I never made again in my forty-seven years of medical practice.
 I took the syringe with the local anesthetic and began injecting the small laceration after I had very carefully cleaned the wound.
 I was holding his finger with the fingers of my left hand while numbing the wound all the while telling him that this part would only take a few seconds.
-I was not looking at the mayor’s face but was intent on getting the finger injected.
-I noticed he was gradually pulling the finger from my grasp, and I told him, “Just relax, its’ almost numb.”
+I was not looking at the Mayor’s face but was intent on getting the finger injected.
+I noticed he was gradually pulling the finger from my grasp, and I told him, “Just relax, it’s almost numb.”
 As the force of the pull increased I looked into his face and saw his eyes rolling back and heard him moan and gasp.
 I was so startled I released my hold on his finger and quickly grasped his shirt as he was falling backwards off the table.
 My hold on his index finger was the only thing keeping him upright.
 He was so large his weight pulled me with him off the other side of the table, and our combined size knocked over the IV stand and the light stand with a loud, reverberating crash.
-I could only think as I was falling over the table, “I just killed the mayor of Osceola, and my career as a doctor is over!”
+I could only think as I was falling over the table, “I’ve just killed the Mayor of Osceola, and my career as a doctor is over!”

-There was not another in my long career as a surgeon whenever I sutured a finger laceration I didn’t remember this incident with the mayor of Osceola, and I never allowed another patient to sit up while I injected their finger.
+There was not another time in my long career as a surgeon whenever I sutured a finger laceration I didn’t remember this incident with the Mayor of Osceola, and I never allowed another patient to sit up while I injected their finger.
 I did have a few other patients faint under different circumstances, but at least I didn’t fall on top of them!